 Where We're Going

 VISION

-As the Capital City, Victoria is a future-ready, globally fluent, influencer and innovator.
-We are nurturing our innovation ecosystem and using our status as a small powerhouse to create highvalue jobs and build a high-value economy that meets our needs now and anticipates the future.
+As the Capital City, Victoria is a future-ready, globally fluent influencer and innovator.
+Working within the bounds of the Earth's capacity to sustain us, we will use our status as a small powerhouse and nurture our innovation ecosystem to create a strong and resilient economy that meets our needs now and anticipates the future.

 WHAT IS "GLOBAL FLUENCY"?

 The authors of "The 10 Traits of Globally Fluent Metro Areas," define global fluency as "the level of global understanding, competence, practice and reach that a metro area exhibits in an increasingly interconnected economy."9 They assert that global fluency is important and possible even for mid-sized metro areas like Victoria.
 Becoming globally fluent over the next two decades will help Victoria to better understand, respond to and proactively position ourselves for global economic shifts, which are always felt locally.

-10 TRAITS OF GLOBALLY-FLUENT METRO AREAS

-- 1. Leadership with a Worldview Local leadership networks with a global outlook have great potential for impact on the global fluency of a metro area. - 2.
-Legacy of Global Orientation Due to their location, size, and history, certain cities were naturally oriented toward global interaction at an early stage, giving them a first mover advantage.

-- 3. Specializations with Global Reach Cities often establish their initial global position through a distinct economic specialization, leveraging it as a platform for diversification. - 4.
+This will help us to build a strong and resilient local economy.
+10 TRAITS OF GLOBALLY-FLUENT METRO AREAS 1.
+Leadership with a Worldview - Local leadership networks with a global outlook have great potential for impact on the global fluency of a metro area. - 2.
+Legacy of Global Orientation Due to their location, size, and history, certain cities were naturally oriented toward global interaction at an early stage, giving them a first mover advantage. - 3.
+Specializations with Global Reach Cities often establish their initial global position through a distinct economic specialization, leveraging it as a platform for diversification. - 4.
 Adaptability to Global Dynamics Cities that sustain their market positions are able to adjust to each new cycle of global change. - 5.
 Culture of Knowledge and Innovation In an increasingly knowledge-driven world, positive development in the global economy requires high levels of human capital to regenerate new ideas, methods, products and technologies. - 6.
 Opportunity and Appeal to the World -Metro areas that are appealing, open, and opportunity-rich serve as magnets for attracting people and firms from around the world. - 7.
 International Connectivity Global relevance requires global reach that efficiently connects people and goods to international markets through well-designed, modern infrastructure. - 8.
-Ability to Secure Investment for Strategic Priorities - Attracting investment from a wide variety of domestic and international sources is decisive in enabling metro areas to effectively pursue new growth strategies.

-- 9. Government as Global Enabler Federal, state, and local governments have unique and complementary roles to play in enabling firms and metro areas to "go global." - 10.
+Ability to Secure Investment for Strategic Priorities - Attracting investment from a wide variety of domestic and international sources is decisive in enabling metro areas to effectively pursue new growth strategies. - 9.
+Government as Global Enabler Federal, state, and local governments have unique and complementary roles to play in enabling firms and metro areas to "go global." - 10.
 Compelling Global Identity Cities must establish an appealing, global identity and relevance in international markets not only to sell the city, but also to shape and build the region around a common purpose.
 Many Victoria companies are already delivering innovative products and services to a global market.
 A focus on increasing our global fluency over the two-decade time horizon of Victoria 3.0 will enable more local companies to grow their global customer base by delivering solutions that the world needs.
 An honest self-assessment will show that Victoria is a long way from being globally fluent.
-Through Victoria 3.0 (Big Move 4) we will learn how Victoria's comparator cities globally have pivoted from an insular, short-sighted focus, to using their resources to create future-facing, globally engaged and sustainable economies.
+Through Victoria 3.0 we will learn how Victoria's comparator cities globally have pivoted from an insular, short-sighted focus, to using their resources to create future-facing, globally engaged and sustainable economies.